KiwifruitDev/arkham-revived/README.md

 After first run, a `config.json` file will be generated in the root directory.

-Set options in this file to configure the server its command line output.
+Set options in this file to configure the server and its command line output.

 ## Contributing